acDante/seminotes/vpn.md

   - this paper's focus: learn propagation filters in the high-dimensional bilateral space
   1. more generic
   2. allow integration into deep neural network
-  3. rely only on offline training
+  3. rely only on offline training (previous frames), can be adapted to online processing
 - unsupervised techniques

 ### Pros & Cons
 Pros: